China announces sanctions against Rubio, Cruz over Uighur Muslims

 Chinese foreign ministry spokeswoman Hua Chunying said the sanctions against the U.S. officials, would begin on Monday.
 The Republican senators -- both prominent critics of China -- were listed by Hua as targets of the “corresponding sanctions”.

-Others include Ambassador at Large for International Religious Freedom, Sam Brownback, U.S. Rep. Chris Smith, R-N.J., and the Congressional-Executive Commission on China -- which monitors human rights and submits an annual report to President Trump and Congress, according to Reuters.
+Others include Ambassador at Large for International Religious Freedom, Sam Brownback, U.S. Rep. Chris Smith, and the Congressional-Executive Commission on China -- which monitors human rights and submits an annual report to President Trump and Congress, according to Reuters.

 TRUMP ADMINISTRATION SANCTIONS CHINESE OFFICIALS OVER HUMAN RIGHT ABUSES AGAINST IYGHUR MUSLIMS